Your world-leading cashew supplier

 We are the only fully-integrated cashew supplier in most major producing and processing origins.

-Across Asia and Africa, we have more than 15 cashew processing and packaging facilities, many of which are HACCP and BRC-certified, enabling full traceability to international standards.
+Across Asia and Africa, we have more than 15 cashew processing and packaging facilities, many of which are HACCP and BRCGS-certified, enabling full traceability to international standards.

 Our cashew marketing offices include the USA, Europe, Dubai, India, Australia and Singapore.
 We as cashew supplier offer customized value added options such as vendor-managed inventory services.